Azure/Avere/docs/jumpstart_deploy.md

 SUBNET=<from the Outputs>
 ```

-Additionally add name of the cluster role name you just created, and add an admin password:
+Additionally add name of the cluster role name you just created in the [prerequisites](prereqs.md#create-an-azure-rbac-role), and add an admin password:

 ```bash
 AVERE_CLUSTER_ROLE=<name of role created above (avere-cluster)>